isabellanunesdev/carinspect/README.md

 ## Run and Testing

-The Insomnia collection is available at [here](./docs/insomnia_2024-01-19.json).
-To run this project locally you just need docker, just run `docker compose up -d` and access the client at `http://localhost:3000`.
+The Insomnia collection is available at [here](./docs/insomnia.json).
+To run this project locally you just need docker, run `docker compose up -d` and access the client at `http://localhost:3000`.

 ## TODO